Andrea Lewis: Career

-In 2013, she created and starred in her own web series called Black Actress, which can be seen on Issa Rae's YouTube channel.
+In 2013, Lewis created her own YouTube channel where she could showcase her own work.
+Much of the work featured on the channel "focuses on the theme of self-love and finding inner strength."
+That year she created and starred in her own web series called Black Actress, which can be seen on Issa Rae's YouTube channel.
 Black Actress includes candid confessionals by actresses such as Amber Riley, Garcell Beauvais, Jenifer Lewis, and Naturi Naughton, who share their experiences in the acting profession.

 In 2016, she created and starred in the web series Beyond Complicated, which can be found on Lewis' YouTube Channel.